-France has produced some great boxing champions, some of whom have also amassed handsome fortunes over the course of their careers.
-Here's the Top 10 richest French boxerswith an estimate of their wealth.
+France has produced great boxing champions, and some have also amassed impressive fortunes over the course of their careers.
+Here is the Top 10 richest French boxers, with an estimate of their net worth.

 Top 10 Richest French Boxers in 2025